-4.2.
-Tunnels in soils - Grouting executed in advance
+4.2 Tunnels in soils - Grouting executed in advance

 Excavation section C1 is applied in case of loose soils of quaternary origin.
 Particularly in the Northern sector, in correspondence of the Debris Flow with unstable behaviour, to underpass the motorway A22 and the SS12; the overburden is ranging between 25 to 30 m.
-It is applied in the Southern sector too, in correspondence of the detritus conoids where unstable core-face behaviour is expected.
+It is applied in the Southern sector too, in correspondence of the detritus conoids where unstable coreface behaviour is expected.
 This section type considers pre-consolidation intervention around the cavity and at the core-face, aimed creating the conditions of stability and waterproofing of the natural soil.
 The design requires that excavation is performed without reducing the groundwater level, in hydrostatic conditions.
 For this reason it is necessary to create a grouted arch around the cavity and a plug at the face, so that the advance core is waterproofed.
 The interventions at the face are characterized by injections of cement mixture and waterproofing chemical mixture through PVC pipes with valves ("tube-a-manchette"), in the measure of 3 valves/meter.
 Half of these PVC pipes will also be reinforced by glass fibre structural elements, to increase the stability and the rigidity of the advance core, as well as providing an easier grip for the concrete sprayed on the excavation face.
-The stability of the tunnel's crow will be ensured by horizontal "monofluid" jet grouting interventions, \emptyset =650mm L=18.0 m, which will be performed after a preliminary intervention by cement mixtures injections through PVC pipes, to reduce the permeability of the soil and facilitate the realization of the Jet Grouting interventions (avoiding seepage effects).
+The stability of the tunnel's crow will be ensured by horizontal "monofluid" jet grouting interventions, Ø=650mm L=18.0 m, which will be performed after a preliminary intervention by cement mixtures injections through PVC pipes, to reduce the permeability of the soil and facilitate the realization of the Jet Grouting interventions (avoiding seepage effects).

 In correspondence of the invert, only cementitious and waterproofing chemical mixture injections will be used.
 In presence of boulders local steel pipes will be placed in advance.
-The excavation sector will have a truncated cone shape with a length of 7.00 m, thus guaranteeing a double overlapping of the boundary interventions; the excavation will be performed for single step of 1.0 m, followed by the installation of steel ribs (HEA160/1.00 m) incorporated into shotcrete, 30 cm thickness (see Figure 8).
-To check the grouting benefits before starting the excavation, permeability tests will be performed in the pre-treated area by cement injections, looking for a reduced permeability: from 1×10^{-4} m/s up to 1×10^{-6} m/s.
+The excavation sector will have a truncated cone shape with a length of 7.00 m, thus guaranteeing a double overlapping of the boundary interventions; the excavation will be performed for single step of 1.0 m, followed by the installation of steel ribs (HEA160/1.00 m) incorporated into shot-crete, 30 cm thickness (see Figure 10).
+To check the grouting benefits before starting the excavation, permeability tests will be performed in the pre-treated area by cement injections, looking for a reduced permeability: from $1 \times 10^{-4}$ m/s up to $1 \times 10^{-6}$ m/s.
 Additional interventions, or new injections, will be executed if the waterproofing effect is not achieved.
 Considering the heterogeneity of the soil, especially the presence of limes strata, the grouting activities should be calibrated during the construction process: injections up to 200 lt/valve are expected.
-The final lining will be casted in situ: the invert, 85 cm thickness, will be casted within 10-15 m from the face; the crown, with truncated cone shape, 66-150 cm, will be casted within 30-40 m from the face; these distances could be regulated during the construction according to the deformation response (predicted convergence value in the range 5.0-7.0 cm).
+The final lining will be casted in situ: the invert, 85 cm thickness, will be casted within 10-15 m from the face; these distances could be regulated during the construction according to the deformation response (predicted convergence value in the range 5.0-7.0 cm).

-4.3.
-Tunnels in soil - Grouting performed from surface
+4.3 Tunnels in soil - Grouting performed from surface